ShrSubash/Toy-Robot/README.md

 Get boost at https://www.boost.org/users/download/

 For convenience boost includes and Windows static libraries for the unittest framework are provided (Linux to come) in the directory 3rd on the branch win_static_boost_libs.
 Static boost libraries required are Boost_TEST_EXEC_MONITOR_LIBRARY and Boost_UNIT_TEST_FRAMEWORK_LIBRARY.

+Please check the output folder for more snapshot of the output.